-Why is the purpose of clustering?
+What is the Purpose of Clustering

 Clustering is generally the go-to option to provide enhanced scalability and availability of the applications.
 Clusters improve scalability by providing options to supplement more computing power to the application infrastructure when required.
 Clusters improve availability as they ensure the availability of processing power despite the failure of one or more processing units.

-A well-programmed cluster manager software manages these changes to the topology changes seamless to the end-user.
+A well-programmed cluster manager software manages these changes to the topology changes seamlessly to the end-user.
 Availability, usually measured in multiple 9s, is typically the primary goal of any clustering exercise.
 However, as mentioned earlier, clusters enable the addition of additional computing power when required to meet the demands of application processing.

-What are the different types of clustering?
+What are the Different Types of Clustering

 There are two predominantly used approaches to clustering.
 They are called Shared-disk and shared-nothing architectures.